zjshi/Maast/README.md

 ### Genotype SNPs step by step

 #### Step 1a: Call SNP with a collection of whole genome assemblies
-`maast genomes --fna-dir /path/to/genomes/ --rep-fna /path/to/rep_genome.fna --out-dir /path/Maast/output/`
+`maast genomes --fna-dir /path/to/genomes/ --out-dir /path/Maast/output/`

 Note:
 By default, Maast first collapsed redundancy in the input genomes and then call common SNPs from a subset of tag genomes.
 It also automatically identifies a centroid-genome and use it for the representative genome.